Jardilou/5EOES-Embedded-Project/README.md

 ![Password_retrieval](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Power_Analysis_Attack/Images/Password_retrieval_script_output.png)

-It is important to note that since the length of the password is unknown, each of these attempts must be tested by connecting the serial connection.
+Note that because the length of the password is unknown, each of these attempts must be tested.
 For the salt and hash retrieval, see section [Firmware Analysis](#3-firmware-analysis).

 The next figure shows the complete comparison of delays for a variety of guesses.
 Each time correct characters are added to the password, the shift is greater.
-To get the complete figure, simply decomment the corresponding line on the code previously discussed.
+To generate the complete figure, simply uncomment the corresponding line on the code previously discussed.

 ![Complete_delay_comparison](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Power_Analysis_Attack/Images/Complete_Delay_Comparison.png)